roryokane/jsfiddle-docs-alpha/docs/use/github_read.rst

 Run in jsFiddle
 ---------------

-One need to choose the framework and the Gist id using the URL:
+One need to choose the framework and the GitHub path using the URL:

 URL: ``http://jsfiddle.net/gh/get/{framework}/{version}/{github_tree}/``